3 part blog series:

 Laying the foundations for the 2020s: Above and beyond finalising an agreement on the Paris rulebook, COP26 negotiations must address the gaps to meeting the Paris Agreement’s aims across the above three outcomes.
 This means leaders making political commitments and negotiating decisions in the final Glasgow agreements that strengthen the implementation of the Paris ambition ratcheting cycle throughout the 2020s and connect the wider international governance architecture.

 So how can all these be delivered?
-Find out in the final part of this blog series: Part III – The Rhythm of 2021.
+Find out in the final part of this 2021 Climate Diplomacy Agenda series: Part III – The Rhythm of 2021.